AFewBooks/hanson-universalism-history/universalism-in-the-early-church.md

 the cruel spirit that actuated Christians, and the cruel theology that impelled it.
-Augustine "was the first and ablest asserter of the principle which led to Albigensian crusades, Spanish armadas, Netherland\'s butcheries, St. Bartholomew massacres, the accursed infamies of the Inquisition, the vile espionage, the hideous bale fires of Seville and Smithfield, the racks, the gibbets, the thumbscrews, the subterranean torture-chambers used by churchly torturers."[^406] And
+Augustine "was the first and ablest asserter of the principle which led to Albigensian crusades, Spanish armadas, Netherland's butcheries, St. Bartholomew massacres, the accursed infamies of the Inquisition, the vile espionage, the hideous bale fires of Seville and Smithfield, the racks, the gibbets, the thumbscrews, the subterranean torture-chambers used by churchly torturers."[^406] And